tidwall/tidwall/README.md

 Hi there 👋.
-Here's short list of my favorite open source work.
+Here's a quick list of my favorite projects.

 ### Geospatial